-You already know that being overweight is bad for your health, raising your risk of heart disease, certain cancers and myriad other conditions.
-And you know that BMI, or body mass index, is the best measure of whether you're overweight — right?
+You likely already know that having overweight is linked to a higher risk of heart disease, certain cancers and myriad other conditions.
+And you know that BMI, or body mass index, is the best measure of whether you have overweight — right?

 Video of the Day

-But now, research suggests that where you store your weight may be just as important as how much you weigh.
-A study of over 155,000 postmenopausal women published July 2019 in the medical journal JAMA Network Open found that women with a normal BMI (between 18.5 and 24.9) whose waist circumference was over 35 inches were almost a third more likely to die from cancer or heart disease than women with smaller waists who were also at a healthy weight.
+But more recently, research has suggested that where you store your weight may be just as important as how much you weigh (if not more so).
+A July 2019 study of more than 155,000 postmenopausal women in JAMA Network Open found that those with a normal BMI (between 18.5 and 24.9) whose waist circumference was over 35 inches were almost a third more likely to die from cancer or heart disease than those with smaller waists who were also at a healthy weight.